 a 6 to 8-pound density Rebond Pad is about $3.50 - $5.50 per square

 yard or about 39 to 45 cents per square foot.
 The higher the density

 specifications being equal, what makes a pad worth $2 to $4 more per square yard than

-usually due to a popular brand or maybe just a higher profit margin at the
+often due to a popular brand name or maybe just a higher profit margin at the

 dealer where you are shopping!